MicrosoftDocs/mixed-reality/mixed-reality-docs/mrtk-porting-guide.md

 - Straight-forward Unity applications are simple because you can build an ARM application bundle or deploy directly to the device for the bundle to run.
 Some Unity native plugins can present certain development challenges.
 Because of this, you must upgrade all Unity native plugins to Visual Studio 2019 and then rebuild for ARM.

-- One application used the Unity AudioKinetic Wwise plugin and that version of Unity did not have a UWP ARM plugin, which caused a considerable effort to re-work sound capabilities into the applicaion in question to run on ARM.
+- One application used the Unity AudioKinetic Wwise plugin and that version of Unity did not have a UWP ARM plugin, which caused a considerable effort to re-work sound capabilities into the application in question to run on ARM.
 Ensure that all required plugins for your development plans are installed and available in Unity.

 - In some cases, a UWP/ARM plugin might not exist for application-required plugins, which blocks the ability to port the application and run it on HoloLens 2.
 Contact your plugin provider to resolve the issue and provide support for ARM.